 Participants tell us the ASDIC dialogues are transformative both spontaneously and through their responses to evaluation surveys.
 We actually see participants applying what they learn in the ways they come to talk about and analyze issues—informed by wider perspectives, at ease in difficult conversations, willing to name the racial aspects of issues, better able to form community and organize for action across ethnic and racial lines.
 So we see that, indeed, some kind of transformation has taken place.

 We take this to heart and ponder its meaning.
-But, until now—until just recently, July 2012—we have not sought to definitively name what most contributes to transformation.
+But until now we have not sought to definitively name what most contributes to transformation.
 With all the joy that comes to us when we delve into an unanswered question, engage in dialogue with others in the ASDIC community, create and re-create possible answers, we now believe the transformation is due to four factors.

 Antiracist transformation, we believe, results from